-The first part of estate planning for fathers concerns a will.
+The first part of estate planning for new fathers concerns a will.
 This legal document is used for more than distribution of assets—it is used to name the individual or couple who would be the minor children’s guardian if they were without parents.
 In the absence of a will, the court selects a guardian for the children.
-The person might not be someone the father would want to raise his children and might not even be a family member.
+The person selected by the Judge might not be someone the parents would want to raise their children and might not even be a family member.

 These two people—the guardian and the custodian—will be working together and making major decisions about the children until the children become legal adults.
 They need to be trustworthy, responsible and in the case of the guardian, loving and supportive.
 They also need to work well together.